 Well, to start, there’s the loss of productivity.
 From the time an employee quits to the time that their replacement is hired, you’re looking at a considerable drop in productivity levels in their area.
 Plus, until a new employee gets up to speed at a job, there’s naturally going to be an adjustment period.

-Then there’s the laundry list of expenses associated with hiring and on-boarding.
-From advertising positions to candidate screening to on-the-job training, the costs just keep adding up when you’re constantly bringing on new staff members.
+Then there’s the laundry list of expenses associated with hiring and onboarding new candidates.
+From advertising positions, to candidate screening, to on-the-job training, the costs just keep adding up when you’re constantly bringing on new staff members.